GabrielBrotas/k8s-operator/README.md

 ## The role and behavior of Kubernetes Operators

 A Kubernetes Operator manages your application's logistics.
-It contains code called a controller that runs periodically and checks the current state of your service's namespaced resources against the desired state.
+It contains code called a **controller** that runs periodically and checks the _current state_ of your service's namespaced resources against the _desired state_.
 If the controller finds any differences, it restores your service to the desired state in a process called reconciliation.
 For instance, if a resource crashed, the controller restarts it.

 You can imagine an unofficial agreement between you and the Kubernetes Operator: